What is a RAID Log?

 The laws that apply in a state can also pose risks to your project.
 So, before anything else, project managers should familiarize themselves with the laws that apply to their industry, to avoid breaching them unknowingly.
 They also need to check the corporate structures being adopted by stakeholders.
 This way, they can ensure that the actions of a particular player don’t put the entire project at risk.

-There are two main varieties of dependencies: outbound and inbound.
+There are two main varieties of dependencies – outbound and inbound.
 Outbound means that the project relies on one activity being carried out by a particular team so as to proceed to another task or deliver results.
 Conversely, inbound means that other parties are relying on a particular team to finish a task before they deliver results.
 An example of an outbound dependency is when one has to wait for the legal department to review and approve a particular document before being allowed to make any adjustments to the system.

 Getting a good understanding of the dependencies helps to identify and solve problems in their early stages.
 Other examples of dependencies are:

-- The owner of a system needing to complete coding changes before another individual can perform an end-to-end testing
+- The owner of a system needing to complete coding changes before another individual can perform end-to-end testing

 - When real estate officers must approve building designs before construction projects commence

-People make lots of assumptions when undertaking a particular project.
+People make a lot of assumptions when undertaking a particular project.
 It happens most frequently during the initial stages of the project.
 The one thing you shouldn’t forget to do is to document these assumptions formally.
 This way, if disputes arise later, the stakeholders involved can always refer to the fine print.

 The RAID Log